Skint Dad

 Is there an improvement in the gender pay gap?

 Yes.
 But this improvement doesn’t apply to all age groups equally.
-Workers aged 40 and over still experience a higher gap than younger workers – as much as 10% or over in many roles.
+Workers aged 40 and over still experience a higher gap than younger workers, as much as 9.1% or more in many roles.

 This is because there are more men than women moving up into highly-paid managerial roles after age 39.
 After this age, the UK average salary tends to increase.